CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

 1. Specify your initial dependencies.
    Follow the [instructions to maintain the environment](#instructions-to-maintain-the-environment) up to (including) the manual editing section.
+   Commit so that you can get back to this file to edit it manually.
 2. Create the environment following the user [instructions to create the environment](#instructions-to-create-the-environment) below.
 3. Get familiar with running the environment following the user instructions to run the environment.